-Brompton & Sawdon Primary School is located in Brompton-by-Sawdon, a small village which is most famous for being the home of Sir George Cayley, commonly known as the 'Father of Aviation', in the 18th and 19th centuries.
+Brompton & Sawdon Primary School is located in Brompton-by-Sawdon, a small village which is most famous for being the home of Sir George Cayley, commonly known as the 'Father of Aviation'.
 Sir George is widely recognised to have been the first person to understand the principles and forces of flight, as well as being the first inventor to have constructed a flying aeroplane.
 He developed a number of patents and inventions over his life, not just in aviation.
 It is through this spirit that our school implements its Design and Technology curriculum, so that our students, like Sir George, are Ready to Fly in Design and Technology.